 The Ship’s Builder and Owners

 In August 1836 Eden made her first voyage as a convict ship to New South Wales.
 This seems to have coincided with a change of ownership from Colville to Joseph Somes.
-Somes at that time was beginning to become heavily involved in the convict ship chartering business; between 1839 and the time of his death he owned around 25 convict ships.
-Eden made four voyages as a convict transport in 1836 and 1840 (NSW), 1842 and 1848 (VDL).
+Somes, at that time, was beginning to become heavily involved in the convict ship chartering business; between 1839 and the time of his death he owned around 25 convict ships.
+Eden made four voyages as a convict transport in 1836 (VDL) and 1840 (NSW), 1842 and 1848 (VDL), as well as immigrant voyages in 1838 to Adelaide, South Australia and in 1850 to New Plymouth, New Zealand.

 According to Lloyds Register, Joseph Somes and P Slader spent eight years together in an Owner/Master arrangement from 1836-1843.
-However, in 1840, the year of Eden’s voyage with the 96th detachment of convict guards, Somes remained owner, but the ship sailed with a different master.
-Sometimes I worry about the accuracy of Lloyds – but perhaps there was a change of plan after publication.
+However, in 1840, the year of Eden’s voyage with the 96th detachment of convict guards, Somes remained owner, but the ship sailed with a different master, despite the Lloyds’ listing; perhaps there was a change of plan after publication.

 The Ship’s Unwilling Passengers